Emotions, empathy, cultural emergence: Learn more about transmediale 2019.

 As in previous years, we at transmediale offer special prices to student groups consisting of five people or more.
 Please reach out to email@example.com for more information.

-Only here for one day?
+Not here for the whole festival?
 These are our day passes.

 Not sure whether you’re eligible for a reduced price?
 More information here.